jimthedev/gra/README.md

 ```
 So, using `g.i` or `g.int` or `g.integer` is the same as using `GraphQLInt`.

-You can mix and match micro, sort, and medium syntax.
+You can mix and match micro, short, and medium syntax.
 They are all provided in various forms for convenience.

 Each of the above can be used in place of its [more verbose cousin](http://graphql.org/docs/api-reference-type-system/).